rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    powershell
    </strong></tt>

-   The response end with <strong>"PS" in front of the file path prompt</strong>:
+   The response is <strong>"PS" in front of the file path prompt</strong>:

    <pre>
 PowerShell